-When I returned to paid work, as an IT security consultant with the Metropolitan Police Service, I kept a diary (see link) for the first week.
-The diary is less about the technology and work undertaken - it is more about my feelings.
+When I returned to professional work as an IT security consultant with the Metropolitan Police Service I kept a diary (see link) for the first week.
+The diary contains little about the work undertaken and technology matters, it is more about my feelings at that time.

 Month 49 After RTC